|

 Spanish air force bought a third TF-104G.

-The arrival of the first F-104s in Spain was on board of a "Bogue" class escort carrier at the Aero-Naval Base of Rota.
+The arrival of the F-104s in Spain was on board of two American aircraft

 The delivery of the aircraft was done in three groups: